Certificate in Religion in the Arts and Contemporary Culture

 The Religion in the Arts and Contemporary Culture Program assists future religious leaders to understand and harness the creativity of the arts for theological reflection and contemporary worship.
 Equally, it assists practicing artists within the popular culture industry in their exploration of the theological context and religious dimensions of their work.

-The certificate in Religion and the Arts requires fifteen credit hours, taken as part of the regular load for a student enrolled in any of Vanderbilt's degree programs (M.Div, MTS, or MA).
+The certificate in Religion and the Arts requires fifteen credit hours, taken as part of the regular load for a student enrolled in any of Vanderbilt Divinity School's degree programs (M.Div, MTS).
 The courses used to fulfill these hours should be selected with advice and approval of the Program Director and may be comprised of electives that can fulfill other degree requirements or electives, as well as a maximum of three hours for a final project.
 Students are encouraged to choose courses from the list of RACC approved courses (see 'Courses' on this site).
 A minimum of two approved courses is required.
-With permission of the Director and the professor in question count toward the certificate other courses in which they can direct their individual work toward religion and the arts can count toward the certificate.
+With permission of the Director and the professor in question, up to two non-approved courses in which the student can direct her/his individual work toward religion and the arts can count toward the certificate.
 In addition, up to two courses may be taken in other Vanderbilt departments or schools (e.g., the Blair School of Music or the Fine Arts Department).
 In sum, the student will complete 15 hours of course work and with the approval of the program Director, complete a final project.

 Persons pursuing the certificate in Religion in the Arts must: